Real Estate Agent’s Tricks

 That’s why many will tell potential buyers that a villa with major mold and structural issues is “in perfect condition”, or deliberately inflate the m², or tell you other lies and half-truths to get you to buy at the highest price possible.

-Things Agents Tell You
+(Dishonest) Things Agents Tell You

 Given the misaligned incentives, always do your own research, and watch out for these things that some agents say: